What is a cookie?

 The fact that Cookies may be used for marketing purposes means that such cookies enable us to reach out to visitors of our Website with offers regarding available accommodations or other services.
-This may be done by search engine marketing, marketing in social media or other types of marketing by means of tools such as Google Analytics, HubSpot or Facebook.
+This may be done by search engine marketing, marketing in social media or other types of marketing by means of tools such as Google Analytics or HubSpot.
 We may also send you direct marketing by e-mail if you have provided us with your e-mail address and in connection thereto not objected to receiving marketing e-mails from us.

 Settings in your browser

 How you do this depends on what means of communication you are using.
 If you are using:

 - a smart phone, you usually change the settings in your phone’s web browser,